analythium/openfaas-rstats-examples/README.md

 __Step 2.__ Set up your [k8s, k3s, or faasd with OpenFaaS](https://docs.openfaas.com/deployment/).

 __Step 3.__ Use `docker login` to log into your registry of choice for pushing images.
-Export your Docher Hub user or organization name:
+Export your Docker Hub user or organization name:

 ```bash
 export OPENFAAS_PREFIX="" # Populate with your Docker Hub username